 The role is varied and may include marketing, visitor management and the development of tourism products, services and facilities.
 Tourism increasingly focuses on economic development or urban and rural regeneration as well as strategic planning, particularly in local authorities.
 Tourism officers usually work closely with residents and businesses in a local community in order to support the local economy.
 As well as maintaining visitor services and attractions, tourism officers are usually involved in strategic planning and development.
 Their work involves liaising with the public and with local and public agencies, as well as behind-the-scenes preparation and planning.

-CSU's Bachelor of Applied Science (Adventure Ecotourism) has been developed in conjunction with Tourism Training Victoria and the Tourism Alliance Victoria.
+CSU's Bachelor of Applied Science (Outdoor Recreation and Ecotourism) has been developed in conjunction with Tourism Training Victoria and the Tourism Alliance Victoria.
 The degree is recognised as a leading course in its field by Ecotourism Australia.
 Employers come to CSU seeking our graduates.

 Graduates of CSU’s parks, wildlife and conservation courses pursue careers in Australia and internationally within a range of park agencies and other conservation organisations.
 They find work as park rangers, wildlife officers undertaking specific wildlife conservation programs, Aboriginal heritage officers, heritage consultants or as interpretive officers conducting outdoor education programs.